 Type and Model

 The WaterRower Oxbridge gets its name from the famous British university annual boat race between Oxford and Cambridge.
-Made predominately from varnished cherry wood, each Oxbridge rower looks slightly different as the colour is dictated by the colour of the original tree varying from red-brown to deep red.
+Made predominately from varnished cherry wood, each Oxbridge rower looks slightly different as the color is dictated by the color of the original tree varying from red-brown to deep red.

 Being made of wood, there is one word you can use to describe the WaterRower Oxbridge – solid.
 These machines are built to last.
 They’re big too; the Oxbridge measures 82.25” long, 22.25” wide, and 20”.
 The wooden frame reportedly absorbs vibrations which makes the Oxbridge very quiet to use.

 It’s not all about the wood though; the Oxbridge rower uses WaterRowers’ unique water flywheel for resistance.
-Where other companies use fans or hydraulics, with a WaterRower rowing machine, you actually pull a bladed fan though water.
+Where other companies use fans or hydraulics, with a WaterRower rowing machine, you actually pull a bladed fan through the water.
 This provides a unique soundtrack to your workout and also provides a smooth and even pull.
 The harder you pull, the more resistance you encounter and the more demanding your workout will become – just like rowing on real water.

 The rower itself only weighs in at 66.5 lbs. but when the water tank is full, that weight increase to a hefty 103.5 lbs.
 This rower is not lightweight.